CesiumGS/cesium-unreal/CONTRIBUTING.md

 Our code is our lifeblood so maintaining Cesium's high code quality is important to us.

-- If this is your first contribution to Cesium for Unreal, add your name to [CONTRIBUTORS.md](https://github.com/CesiumGS/cesium/blob/master/CONTRIBUTORS.md).
 - For an overview of our workflow see [github pull request workflows](https://cesium.com/blog/2013/10/08/github-pull-request-workflows/).
 - Pull request tips
   - After you open a pull request, the friendly [cesium-concierge](https://github.com/CesiumGS/cesium-concierge) bot will comment with a short automated review.
 At least one human will also review your pull request.